kriserickson/kriserickson.github.com/_posts/2014-10-11-mobile-frameworks-ionic.md

 ---
 layout: post
 title: "Mobile Frameworks - Ionic"
 description: "Ionic is the new hotness in the hybrid app development world, picking up steam and popularity at I high rate.
-It uses Angular to allow for declarative, interactive pages and TopCoat to create a modern looking UI.
+It uses Angular to allow for declarative, interactive pages and  their own CSS UI to create a modern looking UI.
 To this, Ionic adds its own special sauce: a collection of Angular directives, a CLI tool, some libraries and proscriptive structure for creating a mobile application."
 category: Programming
 tags: [Mobile,Phonegap,HTML5,Ionic]
 ---